 Other Places to visit in Bruges

-Flanders Field – If you’re a history buff, or you’re visiting Bruges for longer than a weekend, a trip to Flanders Field should be high on your list of things to do in Bruges.
-You can visit Ypres and learn about the First World War and what happened in the area.
+- Flanders Field – If you’re a history buff, or you’re visiting Bruges for longer than a weekend, a trip to Flanders Field should be high on your list of things to do in Bruges.
+You can visit Ypres on a day trip and learn about the First World War and what happened in the area.
 Click here to book your tour!

-Private Food Tour – If you didn’t get enough food and drink while visiting the bars and chocolate shops in Bruges, this is the tour for you.
+- Private Food Tour – If you didn’t get enough food and drink while visiting the bars and various places to buy chocolate in Bruges, this is the tour for you.
 During this 3-hour tour, you will try 10 different Belgian delicacies across Bruges.
 Click here to book your tour!

 Bruges Travel Tips

 Where to Stay in Bruges

 When you spend a long weekend in Bruges you will not be short of places to stay.
 The city is full of hostels and hotels and there is accommodation to suit all types of travellers.

 One of the benefits of staying in Bruges is that most places are close to the action, due to its small size.
 No matter where you stay, you’ll be close enough to the city centre to walk in.

 Below are some recommendations for places to stay in Bruges.

 |Snuffel Hostel||A modern and sleek hostel close to the centre of Bruges||Book Now|